 As a result, notification of the initial change of circumstance falls outside the notification period, and because of the change, the survivor's rate of income support is to be reduced with effect from the day of the event.

 Both the pensioner's and survivor's married rate should be adjusted for the period from the DOE to the date of death of the pensioner.
 An overpayment should then be calculated for the adjustment made to both the survivor and the deceased's married rate.

 Period from beginning of bereavement period to end of bereavement period

 An adjustment should also be made to the survivor's new single rate of pension and to the lump sum bereavement payment consisting of a reassessment to the combined married rate and the survivor's new single rate.

 6.3.8 — If a lump sum bereavement payment made under subsection 53L(5) VEA is paid after the death of a person who was the intended recipient of the payment, the bereavement payment is a payment with lawful authority under the VEA and is therefore recoverable under section 205 VEA.

-6.3.9 — An overpayment of disability pension may also accrue, if the deceased partner received greater than the general rate of disability pension.
-(The total amount of disability pension bereavement payment payable is calculated as six times the lesser of the deceased's fortnightly disability pension, or 100% of the general rate of disability pension.)
+6.3.9 — An overpayment of Disability Compensation Payment may also accrue, if the deceased partner received greater than the general rate of Disability Compensation Payment.
+(The total amount of Disability Compensation bereavement payment payable is calculated as six times the lesser of the deceased's fortnightly Disability Compensation Payment, or 100% of the general rate of Disability Compensation Payment.)
 If the overpayment occurred before the death of a partner and continued after the bereavement period, then the bereavement payments may need to be recalculated and included in the overpaid amount.